 I was working so many extra hours every week, taking on more and more responsibility, that it was starting to impact on my health.

 After eight years at this facility (in various roles), I was exhausted.
-I knew I’d had enough of this contractor and this department of labor program for good, so I handed in my notice.
+I knew I’d had enough, so I handed in my notice.